Shakugan no Shana: Setting and plot

-Shakugan no Shana follows an age-old conflict between the human world and the Crimson Realm (紅世, Guze), which is a parallel universe to it.
+Shakugan no Shana follows an age-old conflict between the human world and the Crimson Realm (紅世, Guze), which is its parallel universe.
 The inhabitants of the Crimson Realm, the Crimson Denizens (紅世の徒, Guze no Tomogara), can manipulate the Power of Existence (存在の力, Sonzai no Chikara), which serves as the "fuel" for a being's existence.
 Denizens with exceptional power among their peers are known as Lords of the Crimson Realm (紅世の王, Guze no Ō), while more powerful Lords are known as Gods (神, Kami).
 Denizens who do not care about the balance between the two realms aim to gather the Power of Existence from humans to use for their own purposes.
 It is the duty of Flame Hazes (フレイムヘイズ, Fureimu Heizu), humans who have contracted with a Crimson Lord, to maintain this balance by killing Denizens who disrupt it.
 Denizens and Flame Hazes fight using magic spells called Powers of Unrestraint (自在法, Jizaihō), which are also known as Unrestricted Spells or Unrestricted Methods.
 One such spell is the Seal (封絶, Fūzetsu), which creates a space where the Crimson Realm and the human world intersect and causalities, including time, are stopped.

 The story mainly takes place in Misaki City in Japan.
 It begins when high school student Yuji Sakai enters the conflict after a Flame Haze tells him that he died some time ago and that he is a Torch (トーチ, Tōchi), a human with greatly diminished Power of Existence which will eventually run out.
-Yuji is also a Mystes (ミステス, Misutesu), a special kind of Torch who can move within Seals and contains a Treasure Tool (宝具, Hōgu), magical objects that the Denizens created which can provide special abilities or Powers of Unrestraint.
+Yuji is also a Mystes (ミステス, Misutesu), a special kind of Torch who can move within Seals and contains a Treasure Tool (宝具, Hōgu), a magical object that the Denizens created which can provide special abilities or Powers of Unrestraint.
 Unfazed by his apparent death, Yuji befriends the girl and names her "Shana" after her sword.
-They later discover that the Treasure Tool within Yuji is the Reiji Maigo (零時迷子, Midnight Lost Child), which restores his Power of Existence each midnight.
+They later discover that the Treasure Tool within Yuji is the Reiji Maigo (零時迷子, Midnight Lost Child), which restores his Power of Existence every midnight.